conradakunga/Blog/_posts/2024-12-06-required-properties-vs-constructors-in-domain-objects.md

 }
 ```

-With this update the developer will get a compiler error  is forced to pass all the values to the constructor.
+With this update, the developer will get a compiler error and will be forced to pass all the values to the constructor.

 ![CompilerError](../images/2024/12/CompilerError.png)